Letlive: Fake History 10th anniversary (2020)

 On April 13, 2020, the band started using their Instagram account again and teased fans with a 10th anniversary release of Fake History complete with unreleased songs and demos.

+The Blackest Beautiful 11th anniversary and "sincerely yours," farewell tour (2024-2025)

+On April 17, 2024, the band posted an announcement of the remix and remaster of The Blackest Beautiful and announced they will be performing a farewell tour in 2025.
+"To our friends that we never got to say goodbye to: we'll see you next year to do so," the statement read.
+"We'd like suitable spaces around the world for proper farewells."
+In October 2024, the band announced the first show of their farewell tour as part of the 2025 When We Were Young line-up.

+On February 12, 2025, the band confirmed reunion shows will take place in several dates in the US, UK, Europe and Australia throughout 2025 as part of a tour called "sincerely yours,".
+They also unveiled the reunion line-up, which would consist of Butler and returning guitarists Jean Francisco Nascimento and Jeff Sahyoun.
+The live line-up would be completed by touring musicians Sage Webber of Point North on drums, and former Issues member Skyler Acord on bass.

 Musical style

 letlive.'s musical style has been described as post-hardcore as well as experimental rock, art punk and metalcore.
 Remfry Dedman, writing for The Independent, described letlive.'s sound as "harnessing the severe, frenetic power of Black Flag and marrying it to the melodic, infectious soul of Michael Jackson" In a 2011 interview with Rock Sound, frontman Jason Butler stated that they "want to show people American punk rock soul is very much well and alive".
 Typical aspects of the band's music include Butler's emotive vocal delivery, duelling guitars and introspective lyrics that cover topics such as infidelity, culture, greed and corruption.